Skip to main content

 Payments made easy

-To perform payments in any of our frontends, we offer an integration with Adyen.
+To perform payments in any of our front ends, we offer an integration with Adyen.
 This is our preferred and recommended payment service provider.
-The configuration varies between different frontends and payment methods, this document will tell you exactly how to set up your EVA and Adyen environments correctly.
+The configuration varies between different front ends and payment methods, this document will tell you exactly how to set up your EVA and Adyen environments correctly.

 Adyen offers merchants online services for accepting electronic payments by payment methods including credit cards, bank based payments such as debit cards, bank transfers, and real-time bank transfers based on online banking.
 Adyen's online payment platform connects to payment methods across the world.
 Payment methods include international credit cards, local cash-based methods, such as Boleto in Brazil, Internet banking methods, such as iDEAL in the Netherlands and Mobile payment methods, such as Blik in Poland.